Code-Institute-Submissions/Frankie141-Rock-paper-Scissors_AprResub/README.md

         * No errors returned when running code through the official W3C validator.
     * CSS
         * No errors returned when running code through the official (Jigsaw) validator.
+    * JavaScript
+        * No errors returned when running code throigh the official JSHint validator.

 <img src="assets/images/lighthouse.PNG">

 Deployment